geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

-> This long chamber served multiple purposes.
-Large stone tables with attached benches could seat a sizable community for meals.
-Game boards carved into some table surfaces suggest this space also served for recreation and leisure.
-A massive stone fireplace dominates one wall, with a chimney that disappears into the mountain above.
-Storage alcoves hold dishes, game pieces, and various communal items.
+> This long L-shaped chamber appears to have served multiple purposes.Two large stone tables appear in the northern portion.
+Each table has a large grid carved into the surface.
+On the eastern wall is a long stone shelving unit with stacks of bowls, plates, and utensils.
+A single pottery jug sits on the top shelf.
+In the southern leg of the L are three open alcoves.
+They are empty save for one round stone cylinder and a well-preserved wooden shovel.

 ### Features

 - **Communal Tables**: Stone furniture sized for firbolgs but usable by all
 - **Game Surfaces**: Stone game boards for various strategy games carved into tables
-- **Great Fireplace**: Large enough to heat the entire chamber and cook for groups
 - **Recreation Storage**: Wooden game pieces, simple instruments, and books
 - **Construction**: _[Worked stone - purpose-built community space]_